HomeBlogHow to remove iron-on letters from clothes: a step-by-step guide

 These options give you flexibility and ensure you can remove the letters even when dealing with stubborn adhesives.

-• Variety of Backings: Choose from Velcro, adhesive, or sew-on backings to suit your needs..
+• Variety of backings: Choose from Velcro patches, adhesive patches, or classic sew-on options to suit your project.

-• High-Quality Materials: Our patches are made to last, ensuring your designs look great for years.
+• High-quality materials: Each patch is carefully crafted to last, ensuring your designs remain vibrant and look great for years.

-Removing iron-on letters doesn’t have to be a challenging task.
-By using the right tools, techniques, and a little patience, you can restore your clothing or prepare it for a fresh design.
+Removing iron-on letters doesn’t have to be tricky.
+With the right tools, careful technique, and a little patience, you can refresh your clothing or get it ready for a whole new design.

 Don't just take our word for it.